Dmitrii-I/lpic-1-study-notes/README.md

 # Study notes for the LPIC-1 certificate

+This file lists the detailed objectives of the LPIC-1 certificate, comprised of exam 101 and exam 102.
+The detailed objectives can be found at https://www.lpi.org/linux-certifications/programs/lpic-1/exam-101/ and https://www.lpi.org/linux-certifications/programs/lpic-1/exam-102/

 ### 101.1 Determine and configure hardware settings

 ##### Enable and disable integrated peripherals.